immy1996/immy1996.github.io/_posts/blog/2016-12-4-HTML-Tags-That-No-One-Knows-About.md

 <marquee>Basically like this</marquee>

-Another interesting HTML tag that I approached to is the <mark> tag.
-What this will do is that it will basically highlight your text if you put it in the <mark>
+Another interesting HTML tag that I approached to is the mark tag.
+What this will do is that it will basically <mark>highlight your text if you put it in the mark tag.</mark> Here's another example:
-tag.
-An example is like this:

         `Hey guys!
 My name is Imran Ahmed and I LOVE the <mark>BOSTON CELTICS</mark>`